 - There are all the default programs, utilities and tools that you will find on a freshly installed copy of Windows 95.
 The default games are present and to our luck, work like a charm.

-Browser based emulation peaks with PCJs.
+This Windows 95 emulator is a browser-based emulation that peaks with PCJs.
 Takes up its sweet time to boot up, just like the actual Windows 95 would on a computer.

 - Out of all the emulators here, only this one allows changing the desktop wallpaper.
 There are a couple of options to pamper yourself.